 Deciduous and evergreen euonymus species are distinct: the characteristic squarish “hatbox” fruit common to both offers the only hint that they’re related.
 Deciduous types are valued for fall leaf color or showy fruit.
-Evergreen sorts, used mainly for landscape structure (background and foundation plants, hedges, dividers), include some of the most coldtolerant broad-leafed plants.
+Evergreen sorts, used mainly for landscape structure (background and foundation plants, hedges, dividers), include some of the most cold-tolerant broad-leafed plants.

-Most species take a range of exposures, from full sun to fairly deep shade; deciduous kinds with fall color give best display in a sunny location.
+Most species take a range of exposures, from full sun to fairly deep shade; deciduous kinds with fall color give the best display in a sunny location.
 Some species are very susceptible to mildew.
 Scale can be a problem on any euonymus.Euonymus alatus

 Deciduous shrub from China, Japan.
 Though nursery tags may indicate a much smaller plant, the species can reach 15–20 ft. high and wide.
 Dense, twiggy, flat-topped shrub with horizontal branching.
 Twigs have flat, corky wings that disappear on older growth.
 Though fruit is smaller and less profuse, fall color is impressive: the dark green leaves turn flaming red.
-(On plants grown in shade, fall color is pink.)Compacta
+(On plants grown in shade, fall color is pink.)

-Smaller than the species, this deciduous shrub grows 6–10 ft. high and a not quite as wide.&ndash
+Smaller than the species, this deciduous shrub grows to 6–10 ft. high and not quite as wide.&nbs...

 Deciduous shrub from China, Japan.
 Though nursery tags may indicate a much smaller plant, the species ...

-Native to Europe, Asia.
-To 40–70 ft. high and wide.
-Common name refers to woolly wh...
+Native to Europe and Asia.
+Grows to 40–70 ft. tall and wide.
+The common name refers to woolly wh...